rsksmart/devportal-1.0/solutions/getblock.md

 ### Components

 GetBlock provides instant access to RSK nodes over HTTPS.
-It supports such APIs as REST, JSON-RPC, and IRI, which facilitates the whole process of building decentralized applications (dApps).
+It supports such APIs as REST, JSON-RPC, Websockets and IRI, which facilitates the whole process of building decentralized applications (dApps).

 ![GetBlock - ConnectionImage](/assets/img/solutions/getblock/components.png)